BevizLaszlo/CalmFox/README.md

 ## Installation

-To install this theme, simply copy the `chrome` folder included in this repository to your Firefox profile directory.
-Follow these steps:
+To install this theme, download and extract the `chrome.zip` from the <a href='https://github.com/BevizLaszlo/CalmFox/releases/latest'>latest release</a>.
+Then follow these steps:

 1.  **Open Firefox Profile Directory:**
     * In Firefox, type `about:support` in the address bar and press Enter.